The Wonder Years: Conception

-The series was conceived by writers Neal Marlens and Carol Black.
+The series was conceived by writers Neal Marlens and Carol Black, both of Growing Pains fame.
 They set out to create a family show that would appeal to the baby-boomer generation by setting the series in the late '60s, a time of radical change in America's history.
 They also wanted the series to tie this setting in to the life of a normal boy growing up during the period.
 After writing the script for the pilot episode, Marlens and Black began pitching the series to television networks.
 None of them were interested, except for ABC, with whom Marlens and Black reached an agreement.

 Marlens had originally wanted the setting to be Huntington, Long Island, where he grew up.
 Elements were also taken from Black's childhood from the White Oak section of Silver Spring, Maryland.
-ABC, however, insisted that the location remain nonspecific (the colloquial "Anytown, USA").
+ABC, however, insisted that the location remain nonspecific (the colloquial "Anytown, USA"), but several items refer to the setting as Southern California, from car license plates, to the lack of snow and winter weather, to Jack working for a major defense contractor (many located in Southern California at the time), to Wayne's driver's license listing Culver City, California.

 Writing

 When they started writing the series, Marlens and Black took a script for a future film with which they had been toying, which featured an off-screen narrator.
 Black explained, "We liked the concept that you could play with what people think and what they're saying, or how they would like to see themselves as opposed to how the audience is seeing them."
 They based the show, in part, on their own childhood growing up in the suburbs.
 Black recalled that "we naturally [took] elements of our experience and [threw] them into the pot.
 The basic setup, the neighborhood, the era – that's the time and place where we grew up."
-The show's title was a satirical nod to a famous 1970s Wonder Bread ad campaign promoting the highly processed white bread as perfect for "The Wonder Years," ages 1 through 12.
+The show's title was a satirical nod to a famous 1970s Wonder Bread ad campaign promoting white bread as perfect for "The Wonder Years", ages 1 through 12.